-You can give away a myriad of prizes — from a free product or service from your business all the way up to a free trip.
+You can give away a variety of prizes–from a free product or service from your business all the way up to a free trip.
 It’s really up to you and what your budget looks like.

 Speaking of budget…

 Next, you have to set your budget.
 Influencers typically negotiate post pricing based on their audience size and what you want them to do.
-Asking them to highlight your brand in an Instagram Story — which disappears after 24 hours — is typically less expensive than asking for a full post.
-But, it’s important to do your own research on what influencers in your local area and industry typically charge so you offer something compelling for both you and for them.
+Asking them to highlight your brand in an Instagram Story–which disappears after 24 hours–is typically less expensive than asking for a full post.
+But it’s important to do your own research on what influencers in your local area and industry typically charge so you offer something compelling for both you and them.

-Additionally, if you are looking to incorporate influencer marketing into your online strategy in a slower economy or when your marketing budget is lower, you can partner with up-and-coming influencers who are open to cross-promotion or freebies.
+Additionally, if you are looking to incorporate influencer marketing into your small business marketing strategy in a slower economy or when your marketing budget is lower, you can partner with up-and-coming influencers who are open to cross-promotion or freebies.